draessld/validation-pkg/docs/CONFIG_GUIDE.md

 # Configuration File Guide

-This document defines the **JSON** configuration file that `ConfigManager` uses to locate and process your bioinformatics files (genomes, reads, features).
+This document defines the **JSON** configuration file that `ConfigManager` uses to locate and process your files (genomes, reads, features).

 ## Table of Contents